NOAH's report on due diligence assessment

 The largest share of NOAH's suppliers is from Norway (92%), see figure.
 Priority is given to using local suppliers in the local communities where we are active.

-Goals for the coming year
+Goals for the coming period

-- Reduce the number of suppliers.
+- Consolidate multiple purchases from the same suppliers and reduce the number of suppliers.

 - Ongoing rough analysis of new suppliers.